 In addition to a strong Christian faith, we are also looking for players with lacrosse experience to help contribute on the field.
 We strive to create an environment of excellence, playing for the man to our right and our left, and most importantly, playing “For One.”
 Our goal is not simply to win, it is to honor God through the gifts he has given us, striving for excellence and perfection at all times.

 I encourage you to research Biola and our team to determine if Biola is best fit for your collegiate experience.
 To get even more in depth, I encourage you to visit Biola to get a feel of the atmosphere her.
-If you are interested in playing lacrosse at Biola, please use the interest form to send your information to me.
+If you are interested in playing lacrosse at Biola, please use the Prospective Player Questionnaire below to send your information to me.
 I look forward to hearing from you soon!

 - Coach Klett